Updated on March 16, 2023

 Emulsions 101

 When adding soap to water, you’re creating what is known as an emulsion.
 Emulsions are where the surface tension of water no longer exists.
-Emulsions are used for all sorts of tasks, but the most common one is to make it possible to mix oil and water.
+They’re are used for all sorts of tasks, but the most common one is to make it possible to mix oil and water.

 In the world of pest control, they can also be used to kill bugs.
 Dawn dish soap, pure castile soap, and insecticidal soap are the three most common (and least toxic) types of soap used for this purpose.